Simple DIY MIDI-to-CV Translator Box

 Provision of a reset button is highly recommended because the MCU bootloader firmware can execute differently depending on whether a power-on reset occurs or the reset button is pressed.

 The numbers in brackets beside MCU signal names are pin designators printed on the Pro-Micro module.
 These designators are a legacy from the Arduino pin labeling scheme which makes little sense in any other context.
-However, the Arduino pin labels may assist in wiring up the circuit board.

 Part 2 of the schematic follows...